-Promoting your fundraising is so important if you want to maximise how much money you raise – the more people who know about it, the more donations you’re likely to receive.
+Promoting your fundraising will help you raise even more!
+The more people who know about what you’re doing, the more donations you’re likely to receive.

-Everyone has a favourite way of keeping in touch, so don’t be afraid to use everything at your disposal – email, social media update or text message – whatever works for you.
+Everyone has a favourite way of keeping in touch so don’t be afraid to use emails, social media or text messages – whatever works for you.

 Your local media can be a huge help.
-They want stories about what’s going on in their area and you want publicity for your event/challenge.
-Before making contact consider the following:
+Press are always looking for stories about what’s going on in their area and this could give you great publicity for your fundraising.
+Before making contact, consider the following: